Top Ten SPC Questions

 The two basic rules for rational subgrouping are to minimize the variation within a subgroup and to maximize the opportunity for variation to occur between subgroups.
 Just taking the data as it is produced from a process may or may not meet these rules.
 But you should take some time to think about rationally subgrouping.
 You can have rational subgroups of size 1.

 For more information on rational subgrouping, see the information on control charts in our SPC Knowledge Base.
-We also offer complete teaching guides on various control charts.

 6. Should the subgroup size for the Xbar-R control chart always be 4 or 5?